Cathedral of St. Michael and St. Gudula: Exterior

-Main facade and towers
+Main façade and towers

-The main (western) facade with its three portals surmounted by gables and two 64 m towers are typical of the French Gothic style, but without a rose window, as it features instead a large ogival window in the Brabantine Gothic style.
+The main (western) façade with its three portals surmounted by gables and two 64 m towers are typical of the French Gothic style, but without a rose window, as it features instead a large ogival window in the Brabantine Gothic style.
 The whole structure is supported by sturdy flying buttresses with double spans, influenced by Soissons Cathedral, crowned by pinnacles and gargoyles.

 The two towers, built between 1470 and 1485, the upper parts of which are arranged in terraces, are attributed to Jan Van Ruysbroeck, the court architect of Philip the Good, who also designed the tower of Brussels' Town Hall and the Collegiate Church of St. Peter and St. Guido in Anderlecht.
 They appear to be unfinished, lacking the spires seen in other Gothic cathedrals, and were originally meant to be much higher, in a style close to the Town Hall's tower or the north tower of the Cathedral of Our Lady in Antwerp.
 They nonetheless remain a prominent feature in the skyline of downtown Brussels.

-The strong predominance of the vertical lines of this facade is impressive; four robust buttresses close and separate the three portals.
+The strong predominance of the vertical lines of this façade is impressive; four robust buttresses close and separate the three portals.
 The two at the ends become more important by integrating two tall buttressed turrets that rise from the base to the top of the towers themselves.
-Furthermore, the facade is divided horizontally into three levels; a lower one entirely centered on the three portals, a median one opened by the large multi-light window flanked by two high three-light windows, each inscribed in the axis of one of the towers; and an upper one characterised by the large triangular tympanum which, developing from a gallery with fine columns, is topped by several flaming pinnacles, of which the central, more imposing, reaches a height of 55 m.
+Furthermore, the façade is divided horizontally into three levels: a lower one entirely centred on the three portals; a median one opened by the large multi-light window flanked by two high three-light windows, each inscribed in the axis of one of the towers; and an upper one characterised by the large triangular tympanum which, developing from a gallery with fine columns, is topped by several flaming pinnacles, of which the central, more imposing, reaches a height of 55 m.